quaxalber/bluetooth_2_hid/README.md

 - Clean and actively maintained code base

 **Bluetooth LE service:**
 - Supports sending keystrokes (a series of shortcuts) remotely from your PC or phone.
-See (TODO) for usage guidelines.
+See [4.3 Bluetooth to USB GATT](#43-bluetooth-to-usb-gatt) for usage guidelines.
 - Accepts (almost) any format.
 Both Linux keycode names (see [Adaftuit keycodes](https://docs.circuitpython.org/projects/hid/en/latest/_modules/adafruit_hid/keycode.html)) and [Windows ones](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) are supported.
   Example of input: `Win-R n,o,t,e,p,a,d Enter`
 - Works as a Bluetooth GATT Service (is compatiblle with existing BLE GATT client applications)
 - Requires client device to be paired (may be disabled by `--accept-non-trusted` command-line argument; if enabled, only whitelisted devices may send the keystrokes).
 - Returns error if invalid keystroke is sent (may be disabled by `--partial-parse-ble-command` command-line argument)
+- May be disabled using `--no-ble-relay` option
 - Tested on Raspberry Pi 4, Raspberry Pi Zero W and Raspberry Pi Zero 2 W

 ## 2. Requirements